iarigby/liblibfuzz/README.md

 - try having integer input for functions and calling other ones based on mod or something
 - try this on stack (maybe provide manual implementation when pop on empty stack causes exception or somethig)
 - next step: [providing dictionaries](https://chromium.googlesource.com/chromium/src/+/master/testing/libfuzzer/efficient_fuzzer.md)
+- turn the map interface into vector instead?

+## current challenges
+- getting the correct type for input
+- determining how many parameters the function needs
+I think we would need to generate inputs first

 ## questions
 - creating a map of pointers to functions that have different type signatures